 The Extension Division fulfilled speaker requests for over 60 years until the Office of Public Information and University Relations (now the Office of Strategic Communication) began fulfilling requests through the Speakers Bureau program in 1974.
 The Office of the President housed Speakers Bureau activities from 2015-16, before finding a home for the program within the Provost’s Office of Outreach & Engagement in July 2016.
 The Office of Outreach & Engagement renamed the program Hawkeye Speakers Bureau, and continues to publicly engage Iowa communities through program activities.

 Hawkeye Speakers Bureau for Community Members

 Community members can request a University of Iowa speaker to come to their scheduled event by submitting the online request survey.
 The survey must be submitted at least four weeks in advance of the scheduled event date.
 Office of Outreach & Engagement staff will stay in contact as they search for a speaker to meet the submitted request.
 After an event occurs, community partners are encouraged to provide feedback by filling out the online assessment survey.
+In order to best serve communities throughout the state, organizations are limited to three speaking events per year (July through June).
 Please note that events may be canceled due to weather or health concerns under the discretion of the Office of Outreach & Engagement.

 Download the Hawkeye Speakers Bureau wordmark to place on event materials.